Meet with us at Nvidia GTC in San Jose, CA (March 17 - 21) Click here to book

 Configuration complete.
 Open 198.145.127.121.nip.io in your browser.

-NOTE - We've already provided a copy of Denvr's public docs used in the webinar in data/webui/docs, but feel free to remove these and add your own.
-For reference, the command used to download the .html files is provided below.
+NOTE - We've already provided a copy of Denvr's public docs used in the webinar in `data/webui/docs`, but feel free to remove these and add your own.

 cd data/webui/docs